Marc Tierney

-Marc Peter Tierney (born 23 August 1985) is an English former professional footballer who played as a left back most recently for Football League Championship club Bolton Wanderers.
-Predominantly a left back, Tierney could play in other positions, such as centre-back.
+Marc Peter Tierney (born 23 August 1985) is an English former professional footballer.
+Predominantly a left-back, Tierney could play in other positions, such as centre-back.
 His brother Paul is also a retired professional footballer.

-A graduate of the Oldham Athletic Academy where he made his debut in 2003, he has also played for Carlisle United, Shrewsbury Town, Colchester United, and Norwich City.
+A graduate of the Oldham Athletic Academy where he made his debut in 2003, he also played for Carlisle United, Shrewsbury Town, Colchester United, Norwich City, and Bolton Wanderers.

 Club career

 Born in Prestwich, Greater Manchester, Tierney rose through the youth ranks at Oldham Athletic, making his professional debut for Oldham in a League Cup match in August of the 2003–04 season, against Scunthorpe United.
 In December 2004 he went to Carlisle United on loan for a three-month spell under Paul Simpson.

-In January 2007, Tierney was signed by Shrewsbury Town in a two and a half year deal.
+In January 2007, Tierney was signed by Shrewsbury Town in a two-and-a-half-year deal.
 He was a regular in the Shrewsbury side during the closing months of the 2006–07 season, as Town reached the League Two playoff final at Wembley.
 Notably, Tierney was sent off in the dying minutes of that game, making him only the second player to suffer this fate at the new stadium, and meaning he would miss the first game of the 2007–08 season.

 In spite of Shrewsbury's disappointing 2007–08 season, Tierney enjoyed excellent personal form.
 His consistently dependable performances earned him both the fans' and players' player of the year awards.

 Colchester United

-On 27 November 2008 Tierney joined Colchester United on an initial five-week loan.
+On 27 November 2008, Tierney joined Colchester United on an initial five-week loan.
 The move was made permanent in the January transfer window.
 Tierney received his 1st red card against former employers Oldham.